GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

         (venv) $ cd ..

-1. Generate a Python client library from the Sigfox API V2 definition:

-        curl -X POST -H "content-type:application/json" -d '{"swaggerUrl":"https://support.sigfox.com/api/apidocs"}' https://generator.swagger.io/api/gen/clients/python
+1. Check that you have docker running, by executing for example the following command:

+        (venv) $ docker ps

+      If docker is running you will see an output similar to the below output.
+However, if you get an error message, start the docker daemon on your local development machine.

+        CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES

+1. Next we will generate the Python client libraries from the [Sigfox API definition](https://support.sigfox.com/api/apidocs).
+To do this, we have to compile and use a specific version of [swagger-codegen](https://github.com/swagger-api/swagger-codegen).
+Execute the following command to setup an environment variable for the swagger-codegen version tag to be used:

+        (venv) $ generator_version=3.0.11

-1. The command will output a URL to download the generated client library.
-Copy the URL and download the file with a command similar to this:
+1. The following command will use docker to first download the [swaggerapi/swagger-codegen-cli-v3](https://hub.docker.com/r/swaggerapi/swagger-codegen-cli-v3) image, and then use the code generator's specific version, to generate a Python client library from the Sigfox API definition:

-        (venv) $ curl -o python_client.zip https://generator.swagger.io/api/gen/download/[YOUR_UNIQUE_STRING]

-1. Unzip the downloaded client library:

-        (venv) $ unzip python_client.zip
+        (venv) $  docker run --rm -v $(pwd):/local swaggerapi/swagger-codegen-cli-v3:$generator_version generate -i https://support.sigfox.com/api/apidocs -l python -o /local/out/python-$generator_version

-1. Copy the swagger_client to the working directory:
+1. After the generation process completes, copy the generated swagger_client to the working directory:

-        (venv) $ cp -r python-client/swagger_client .
+        (venv) $ cp -r out/python-3.0.11/swagger_client .

 ### Configuring the callback management script